Cartermidd/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] **All functionality implemented or mocked out** - The website has all functionality implemented.
+- [x] **All functionality implemented or mocked out** - The website has all major functionality implemented.
 - [x] **Hooks** - The hooks are in.

 ## 🚀 Service deliverable